estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-#### Creating a web component:
+#### Creating a Web Component:

-The new feature can be implemented with a Web Component created with Vanilla JS.
-Let's create a file `search-result.js`:
+Instead of creating another normal a React, Vue or Angular component to contain the new special feature, the feature is added inside a Web Component built with Vanilla JavaScript.
+The code for the special feature requested is the following one, and will live in a `.js` file that we can name `search-result.js`:

 ```javascript
 //search-result.js